sandratangg/Three-Trios/docs/README.txt

 To facilitate visualization, we implemented a textual rendering feature (toString() method) within the ThreeTriosGameModel class, allowing players and developers to view a simplified text-based representation of the game board.

+CHANGES FOR PART 2----------------------------------------------------------------------------------

+- Refactored fromFile in ThreeTriosGameModel and readFromFile in ThreeTriosGrid (these components handle reading the configuration files) to a FileReader class in the controller package, since the model should not directly read the file.

+- Created a ReadOnlyThreeTrios class
+    - ReadOnlyThreeTriosMode.java: Provides read-only access to the game model.

+- Create a Posn class:
+    - Posn.java: Represents a position on the grid.

+- Updated the ThreeTriosModel.java to ensure the card is placed correctly

+Strategies (cs.3500.threetrios.strategies):

+    Key Interface:
+        1. ThreeTriosStrategy: Interface for card placement strategies, defining methods for selecting the next move based on the current game state.
+    Key Components:
+        - CornerPreferenceStrategy.java: Places cards in grid corners first, since it is harder to flip by exposing fewer sides
+        - FallbackStrategy.java: Provides a default move by selecting the upper-leftmost cell and first card when no preferred move is available.
+        - MaximizeFlipsStrategy.java: Chooses moves that flip the maximum number of opponent cards in one turn, prioritizing dominance on the grid.
+        - Move.java: Encapsulates a card and grid position as a single move, supporting easy comparison for strategy-based decisions.

+Textual View of the Game (cs3500.threetrios.view)

+ The textual view of the game is displayed in the console, showing the game grid, player hands, and card placements.
+The view components include:

+ Key Interfaces:
+    1. IPlayerHandPanel: Interface for the player hand panel, defining methods for displaying and selecting cards in a player’s hand.
+    2. IGameGridPanel: Interface for the game grid panel, outlining essential grid-related functions for display and interaction.
+    3. IThreeTriosView: Interface for the main game view, providing a blueprint for rendering and managing game components.

+ Key Components:
+    - CellPanel.java: Represents individual cells on the game grid, displaying content (empty, hole, or card) and handling visual updates.
+    - GameGridPanel.java: Displays the main game grid, managing cell arrangement and user interactions with the grid.
+    - PlayerHandPanel.java: Shows the player’s hand, allowing card selection and highlighting of the selected card.
+    - ThreeTriosSimpleTextView.java: Provides a simple textual representation of the game grid and player hands for easy debugging and testing.
+    - ThreeTriosView: The main graphical view class that coordinates and displays the game grid, player hands, and other visual components.